freebayes/freebayes/README.md

 ## Observation filters and qualities

 ### Input filters

+By default, freebayes doesn't

-FreeBayes filters its input so as to ignore low-confidence alignments and alleles which are only supported by low-quality sequencing observations (see `--min-mapping-quality` and `--min-base-quality`).
+freebayes may be configured to filter its input so as to ignore low-confidence alignments and alleles which are only supported by low-quality sequencing observations (see `--min-mapping-quality` and `--min-base-quality`).
 It also will only evaluate a position if at least one read has mapping quality of `--min-supporting-mapping-quality` and one allele has quality of at least `--min-supporting-base-quality`.

 Reads with more than a fixed number of high-quality mismatches can be excluded by specifying `--read-mismatch-limit`.
 This is meant as a workaround when mapping quality estimates are not appropriately calibrated.

-Reads marked as duplicates in the BAM file are ignored, but this can be disabled for testing purposes by providing `--use-duplicate-reads`.
-FreeBayes does not mark duplicates on its own, you must use another process to do this.
+Reads marked as duplicates in the BAM file are ignored, but this can be disabled for testing purposes by providing `--use-duplicate-reads`. freebayes does not mark duplicates on its own, you must use another process to do this, such as that in [sambamba](https://github.com/biod/sambamba).

 ### Observation thresholds

 As a guard against spurious variation caused by sequencing artifacts, positions are skipped when no more than `--min-alternate-count` or `--min-alternate-fraction` non-clonal observations of an alternate are found in one sample.
-These default to 2 and 0.2 respectively.
-The default setting of `--min-alternate-fraction 0.2` is suitable for diploid samples but should be changed for ploidy > 2.
+These default to 2 and 0.05 respectively.
+The default setting of `--min-alternate-fraction 0.05` is suitable for diploid samples but may need to be changed for higher ploidy.

 ### Allele type exclusion
-FreeBayes provides a few methods to ignore certain classes of allele, e.g.
+freebayes provides a few methods to ignore certain classes of allele, e.g.
 `--throw-away-indels-obs` and `--throw-awary-mnps-obs`.
 Users are *strongly cautioned against using these*, because removing this information is very likely to reduce detection power.
 To generate a report only including SNPs, use vcffilter post-call as